Querzion/coding.bussen/README.md

 # Projekt_Bussen
-Programming project for the C# course.
+School project for a C# Programming course.